The City maintains six off-leash dog exercise areas. All parks are open from 6 a.m. to 10 p.m.

 This fenced area includes a section for small or fragile dogs, in addition to a larger area for big dogs.
 The park is located on the curve on Flying Cloud Drive (along Highway 212) less than a mile south of Shady Oak Road.

-Staring Lake Park – Open
+Staring Lake Park – closed for the season

 13800 Pioneer Trail

 Located adjacent to the Staring Lake Archery Range, the 5.7 acres of fenced area offers spacious woods, an open area and natural walking paths.
 This park closes after the first sufficient snow fall of the year to utilize the area as a Nordic ski trail; and reopens in the spring after snow thaw.

 Dogs of all sizes are welcome at the off-leash areas, as long as they are:

 - Leashed while entering and exiting the off-leash area

 - Don’t exhibit aggressive behavior, in which case they must be removed immediately

 - Not aggressive or sick